-All of the program administration and day-to-day operations, including in-take, certification, orientation, unit search, landlord negotiations, and inspections are performed by Housing Programs staff under the supervision of the Vice President for Housing Programs.
-The Finance and Administration unit, under the supervision of the Chief Financial Officer, manages all accounting, financial, and computer functions associated with the programs including housing assistance payments, budgets, requisitions, audits, and reporting to HUD.
+All of the program's day-to-day operations, including housing information, application-taking, income determinations, orientation, housing search, landlord negotiations, and inspections are performed by Housing Programs staff under the supervision of the Vice President for Housing Programs.
+The Finance and Administration unit, under the supervision of the Chief Financial Officer, handles all accounting, financial and computer functions associated with the programs including housing assistance payments, budgets, requisitions, audits, and reporting to HUD.